 14. In Love With Spring: My Novel Online

-Tim let a few days go by before he called Mandy to suggest they meet at Russel-Berries for a cup of tea after work.
-“I’m going to be in town,” he fibbed.
-Mandy wrote Meeting Tim after work!!!!!!! on her calendar (as if she were likely to forget!) and spent the rest of the afternoon planning clever things to say.
-But when she saw his wide, eager grin, she knew there’d be no need to rely on corny devices.
+TIM LET A FEW DAYS go by before he called Mandy to suggest they meet at Russel-Berries for a cup of tea after work.
+Mandy wrote Meeting Tim after work!!!!!!! on her calendar (as if she would forget!) and spent the rest of the afternoon planning clever things to say.
+But when she saw his wide, eager smile, she knew there’d be no need to rely on corny devices.

 He asked her how her day was, and she told him that Mr. Perry had been in a meeting so she hadn’t seen him, and that her co-workers had made fun of her shoes.
 “So the heels are a little high, so what.”

 The same waitress who had seated them last time greeted them, introduced herself as Pauline, and escorted them to a table.

 “How was your day?”
 Mandy asked once they were seated.

 “I’m preparing work for kids to do during spring break,” he said, and when she grimaced, he said, “I know, I always hated teachers who gave you homework during vacation.
 I wish I could go easy on them, but if I let them take a whole week off, they’ll fall behind, and won’t get everything covered, and they won’t be ready for next semester.”
 He paused when Pauline appeared with their tea, and when she left again, he went on, “The seniors need to be really ready to take their SATs.”
 He emptied two containers of cream, then three packs of sugar.

 “Have some tea with your cream and sugar and hot water,” Mandy teased.